-Fun activities for all ages are planned, along with educational programs, a live raptor program by Talons, workshops about hunting and fishing, and live music.
-Best of all, the event is FREE to attend!
 FALLFISH are the largest minnow native to Connecticut, and can reach over 15 inches (typically 8-12 inches).
 Fallfish provide excellent action on ultra-light tackle and fly rods.
 The fish are aggressive and will hit a variety of natural and artificial baits (use the same gear you would for trout).
 Fishing for Fallfish is a great way to spend time on a river (when water temperatures may be too warm for trout or if it seems to be fished out).
 Good Fallfish waters include the Willimantic River, Shetucket River, Natchaug River, Lower Farmington River (Avon-Windsor), Housatonic River (Cornwall to Kent), Scantic River (Somers to East Windsor), and Yantic River.
 The current state record Fallfish (2.25 pounds) was taken in 2012 by Chad Tessman.

 PANFISH are providing excellent late summer action throughout the state.
 Use worms, grubs, jigs or small poppers for them.
-Small local ponds are often great places, for larger waters try include Dog Pond, Mohawk Pond, Miller Pond, Gorton Pond, Lake Hayward, Babcock Pond, Bishop Swamp Pond, Griggs Pond, Tyler Pond, Crescent Pond, Red Cedar Lake and Long Pond.
+Small local ponds are often great places, for larger waters try include Dog Pond, Mohawk Pond, Miller Pond, Gorton Pond, Lake Hayward, Babcock Pond, Bishop Swamp Pond, Griggs Pond, Tyler Pond, Crescent Lake, Red Cedar Lake and Long Pond.

-TROUT- FALL TROUT STOCKING UPDATE: DEEP has been getting a number of questions concerning how the current environmental conditions (low flows, warm water temperatures) would affect our typical fall stocking programs.
-At this time we are reviewing fall stocking options.
-Should environmental conditions not significantly improve, it is likely that there will be a number of stocking schedule changes including cancellations, postponements and stockings of alternative water bodies that have better conditions for the stocking of coldwater species.
+TROUT- FALL TROUT STOCKING UPDATE: As most of the state has not received any appreciable rainfall, all stocking is still on hold.
+It is likely that there will be a number of stocking schedule changes including cancellations, postponements and stockings of alternative water bodies that have better conditions for the stocking of coldwater species.

-RIVERS & STREAMS - Conditions should be fair to poor again this weekend.
-Temperatures are moderating only slowly and many streams are still at or near record low flow.
-The best trout fishing will be in places with abundant coldwater; the West Branch Farmington River, Mill River (Fairfield), and Salmon Brook (Granby).
+RIVERS & STREAMS - Conditions remain fair to poor again this weekend.
+Temperatures are moderating only slowly and many streams are still at or near record low flow (see stream flow graphic on page 5).
+The best trout fishing will be in places with abundant coldwater such as the West Branch Farmington River, Mill River (Fairfield), and Salmon Brook (Granby).
+Mianus River TMA has had good catches.

-Thermal Refuge update: As stream temperatures have dropped slightly, many fish are no longer seeking the cold water plumes of thermal refuges.
-The prohibition from fishing within 100 feet of these areas expired on 9/15/2016.
-The only exception is the refuge at the confluence of Furnace Brook and the Housatonic River, Cornwall, which has been extended by the Commissioner of DEEP until 9/29 /2016 inclusive.
+Thermal Refuge update: The closure of the thermal refuge at the confluence of Furnace Brook and the Housatonic River, Cornwall, has been extended until 9/29/2016 by the Commissioner of DEEP.

 Farmington River - Fishing continues to be good and the conditions for this weekend should be good.
-West Branch flows are clear and moderately low, currently 76 CFS at Riverton with the Still River adding a mere 5 CFS, and water temperatures are in the mid 60's°F.
+West Branch flows are clear and low, currently 60 CFS at Riverton with the Still River adding a mere 8 CFS more.
+Water temperatures are in the mid 60's°F.